doj/Ultimate-USB-to-Controlport/README.md

 You can switch the directions of all buttons (lefty mode), press: select+start+B+left.

+You can switch the Control Port a device uses by pressing: select+start+L2+up

 A USB mouse will be used to output the
 [Commodore 1351](https://www.c64-wiki.com/wiki/Mouse_1351) mouse
 protocol on the Pot X and Pot Y control port inputs.
 The following